latolukasz/beeorm-doc/docs/guide/plugins.md

 # Plugins

-BeeORM can be easily extended with new features by plugins.
-Currently plugins implementation allows to extend only part of BeeORM features.
-In in next releases we are planning to implement code that will allow anyone to extend 100% of BeeORM functionalities.
+BeeORM can be enhanced with new functionality through the use of plugins.
+Currently, these plugins only allow for partial extension of BeeORM's features, but in upcoming releases, it will be possible to extend all of BeeORM's functionalities.

-## Using plugins
+## Enabling Plugins

-Enabling plugin in BeeORM is very simple.
-You just need to register plugin with `RegisterPlugin()` method:
+Activating plugins in BeeORM is straightforward.
+Simply register the plugin using the `RegisterPlugin()` method:

 ```go{10}
 package main